Have you been able to get a second chance checking account at Chase Bank?

 If Chase Bank at 1201 W Main St does not have Second Chance Checking, you can try checking out other banks in Lewisville.

-Getting your own bank account straight into the negative and then not being able to pay it back is nothing a person should have to go through.
-Having stacking fees from Non Sufficient Funds fees, it could be difficult to pay the cash back.
+Getting your checking account directly into the negative and subsequently not being able to pay it back is nothing an individual should have to experience.
+With stacking fees from NSF fees, it could be hard to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank provides you with a new bank account like this, they know that you have had some problems in the past with other banks.
+When a bank offers you a new checking account like this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you may have financial issues with some other banks, they put your name on a list called chexsystems.
+When you have money problems with different banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes banks may just take off a couple capabilities to help make certain your account doesn't go into the negative once again.
-Once you get a fresh start with a second chance checking account, make sure that you watch it very closely.
+You can aquire a second chance checking account, and sometimes the banks may simply take away a couple abilities to help make certain your account does not get into the negative once again.
+Once you get a new start with a checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you realize, the person eventually cashed the check so you will have 4 fees that put your bank account in the negative.
-That would be 4 NSF service fees.
-So together with your second chance bank account, you need to be sure to retain an eagle eye on all expenditures.
-You will not only build trust with the new bank, but you will get better at controlling your money.
+Next thing you know, the man or women ultimately cashed your check so you now have 4 fees that put your accounts in the negative.
+That would be 4 NSF fees.
+So together with your second chance checking account, you need to be sure to keep an eagle eye on all expenditures.
+You won't just develop faith with the new bank, but you will get better at taking care of your dollars.